Manorama Six Feet Under: Plot

 The film opens with a narrative about a nondescript town called Lakhot in Rajasthan, India.
-The narrator is Satyaveer Singh Randhawa, a down-on-his-luck public works engineer.
+The narrator is Satyaveer Singh Randhawa, a down-on-his-luck public works assistant engineer.
 He compares Lakhot – dry, desolate and despondent – to the general downturn in his own life.
 As he returns to his irritable and nagging wife Nimmi and their young son, we learn that Satyaveer has just been implicated in a small bribery scandal at work.
 Satyaveer is also an aspiring writer whose only novel Manorama sank without a trace, laments about how he had once wished to be famous but is now resigned to a banal and unremarkable existence.

 One night, a woman claiming to be the wife of Irrigation Minister and ex-Maharaja P. P. Rathore visits him.
-A fan of his detective novel Manorama, she hires him to photograph Rathore’s alleged affair.
+A fan of his detective novel Manorama, she hires him to photograph Rathore's alleged affair.
 Satyaveer accepts and spies on Rathore, capturing images of a woman being turned away at his estate.
 He hands over the film to the woman and confides in his brother-in-law, Brij Mohan, a local cop, who warns him something feels off.
+That night while he returns home drunk, he meets the lady again in front of his house, and says "remember, My name is Manorama and I'm 32 years old".

 He decides to investigate further.
-He finds out that Manorama was connected with a local children's home and lived with a roommate, Sheetal.
+He finds out that the lady who claimed to be Manorama was social worker connected with the canal the minister was planning to make and lived with a roommate, Sheetal, who worked in the orphanage run by the minister.
 When he tries to investigate Manorama's room, he bumps into Sheetal, who refuses to talk with him.
 Satyaveer is later set upon by thugs; they turn out to be the same men who chased Manorama on the night of her death, and they want to find out what she told him that night.
 Satyaveer tells them what was told to him after getting his two fingers broken and his motorbike is stolen.
 Satyaveer later uncovers that Manorama's death was an accident; she was hit by a truck as she fled her pursuers.

 Satyaveer goes back to Manorama's room, however this time finds that thugs had ruined the entire place and injured Sheetal.
 She is scared but somehow warms to him and asks if she can stay with him for a few days.
 Seeing as Nimmi has returned to Rohtak (her parents’ house) for Diwali, Satyaveer agrees.
 Sheetal moves in for a little while.
 Around this time, Satyaveer attends a rally function with Rathore in attendance.
 He follows Rathore and discovers that Rathore receives regular medication from a doctor for an unknown ailment.
 He also spots the woman who visited him on the night Satyaveer took the photos.